Stuart-Mouse/Stuart-Mouse.github.io/notes.md

 # Website Ideas

+## Cleanup and Removing incomplete content

+Only the actual public content of the website should be present on this repo, and I need to remove everything else I could throw everything else up in a private repo

 ## Structure

 Implement a css element for some drop-down box sort of thing that can be opened by clicking on particular highlighted bits of text in an article